syndit/com.synditcorp.ruleengine/docs/index.md

 1. Easily allows for multiple tenant implementations:
     1. Separate documents for each client, division, department, etc.

+# Version 2.1.0 Changes

+There are two changes in version 2.1.0:

+ 1. Support for empty _compositeRule_ fields to allow rules to be stubbed-out in preparation for future use.
+Empty _compositeRule_ fields evaluate to null in the Engine.
+ 1. Support for multiple rule field values, except for passScore and failScore.
+Basically, the rule fields types were changed from String to ArrayList<String>.
+The rule field strings are intended be evaluated in whole, but if pattern matching is needed in an expression, then a target value will need to be referenced by index in the field's array.

 # Using

 ## Parser